lblod/ember-vo-tasklist/README.md

 Make sure your model files are availble too in the host app.

+Tasklist and its solutions should be saved manually

 TODO
 ------------------------------------------------------------------------------
 As said, this is only a stub implementation.
 Only an already existing tasklist can be completed.